 Volunteer Income Tax Assistance (VITA) is an IRS-sponsored program that was established in 1969.
 VITA is an IRS-sponsored program that was established in 1969.
 VITA is a free tax-preparation program that is offered to low- to moderate-income persons with disabilities, and elderly members of the community who most need tax assistance and cannot afford the services of a paid preparer.

-The Brooklyn College VITA program will launch the income tax preparation season in January 2013, continuing through April 15, 2013.
+The Brooklyn College VITA program will launch the income tax preparation season on Feb.
+11, continuing through April 15.
 No appointments are necessary.
 The services, which include e-filing and direct deposit, are provided free of charge at various site locations across Brooklyn.
 All tax preparers are trained in tax law and are certified by the IRS.
 This is 100 percent volunteer work as mandated by the IRS, so payment is neither required nor permitted.

 For whom do we prepare tax returns?

 - individuals with W-2, 1099-MISC, 1099-R, SSA, SSI, 1099-G and 1099-INT forms; and